 An OPU just does that: it multiplies the input data by a fixed matrix, passes through an element-wise non-linearity, and outputs the result.
 But because the OPU harnesses optics it can do this operation

-- at massive data size
+- for very large data size

-- at minimal power consumption
+- with low power consumption

 What makes each OPU device literally unique is the fixed random matrix at the core if its computations, well fitted to the statistical learning of many Machine Learning / Artificial Intelligence schemes.
 More technical information on how our Optical Processing Unit perform its operation can be found here.